Liverpool: Religion

 The thousands of migrants and sailors passing through Liverpool resulted in a religious diversity that is still apparent today.
 This is reflected in the equally diverse collection of religious buildings, including two Christian cathedrals.

 Liverpool is known to be England's 'most Catholic city', with a Catholic population much larger than in other parts of England.
 This is mainly due to high historic Irish migration to the city and their descendants since.

 The parish church of Liverpool is the Anglican Our Lady and St Nicholas, colloquially known as "the sailors church", which has existed near the waterfront since 1257.
 It regularly plays host to Catholic masses.
-Other notable churches include the Greek Orthodox Church of St Nicholas (built in the Neo-Byzantine architecture style), and the Gustav Adolf Church (the Swedish Seamen's Church, reminiscent of Nordic styles).
+Other notable churches include the Greek Orthodox Church of St Nicholas (built in the Neo-Byzantine architecture style) and the Gustav Adolf Church (the Swedish Seamen's Church, reminiscent of Nordic styles).

 Liverpool's wealth as a port city enabled the construction of two enormous cathedrals in the 20th century.
 The Anglican Cathedral, which was designed by Sir Giles Gilbert Scott and plays host to the annual Liverpool Shakespeare Festival, has one of the longest naves, largest organs and heaviest and highest peals of bells in the world.
 The Roman Catholic Metropolitan Cathedral, on Mount Pleasant next to Liverpool Science Park, was initially planned to be even larger.
 Of Sir Edwin Lutyens's original design, only the crypt was completed.
 The cathedral was eventually built to a simpler design by Sir Frederick Gibberd.
-While this is on a smaller scale than Lutyens' original design it still incorporates the largest panel of stained glass in the world.
-The road running between the two cathedrals is called Hope Street, a coincidence which pleases believers.
-The cathedral has traditionally colloquially been referred to as "Paddy's Wigwam" due to its shape.
+While this is on a smaller scale than Lutyens' original design, it still incorporates the largest panel of stained glass in the world.
+The road running between the two cathedrals is called Hope Street.
+The cathedral has long been colloquially referred to as "Paddy's Wigwam" due to its shape.